Planning Your Trip

 Shameena Restaurant and Lounge

-A tasty, local Thai restaurant in the Naithon Beach area, about a 5-minute walk away from the
+A tasty, local Thai restaurant in the Naithon Beach area, about a 5-minute walk away from the Pullman hotel.

 Location: Naithon Beach 23/13, Sakhu, Phuket